 When sharing a scene in global view to ArcGIS Online, the only valid tiling schemes are as follows:

 - WGS84 Geographic Coordinate System, Version 2

-When sharing to Portal for ArcGIS, only the ArcGIS Online/Bing Maps/Google Maps tiling scheme is supported.
+When sharing to ArcGIS Enterprise, only the ArcGIS Online/Bing Maps/Google Maps tiling scheme is supported.